-- 1. Everything in memory is "just a number"

-- And instructions go in memory

-- 2. Hardware can "decode" number to figure out what to do

-- Break number apart into bits

-- Some bits pick operation

-- Some bits pick register or specify immediate
+- 1. Everything in memory is "just a number" - And instructions go in memory - 2.
+Hardware can "decode" number to figure out what to do - Break number apart into bits (just like floating point) - Some bits pick operation - Some bits pick register or specify immediate